sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 ## Prerequisites

 Before deploying SAS 9.4 VA/VS Quickstart Template for Azure, you must have the following:
-* A Microsoft Azure account with Contributor and Admin Roles if you do not already have one.
-Request an Azure account at ["CIS Cloud Services"](http://sww.sas.com/sites/it/cloud-services/).
+* A Microsoft Azure account with Contributor and Admin Roles

 * A SAS 9.4M7 VA/VS software order that contains the following supported Quickstart products: